 Legacy POS vs. cloud-based POS: What’s the difference?

-In short, legacy POS systems rely on internal servers that connect by an intranet or in-house network.
+Legacy POS systems rely on internal servers connected by an intranet or in-house network.
 Cloud-based POS systems are always online and store data in the cloud.

-Here are a few ways cloud-based point-of-sale systems outperform legacy systems:
+How do cloud-based point-of-sale systems outperform legacy systems?

 - Restaurant access only / Anywhere with internet access